amidaware/trmm-docs/docs/security.md

 Please do not make vulnerabilities public without notifying us and giving us at least 3 days to respond.

 If you are going to write about Tactical RMM's security, please get in touch, so we can make sure that all claims are correct.

-## Tactical RMM Security Considerations

-Tactical RMM has many powerful features that can be enabled.
-You must consider carefully your environment and the ramifications if they are enabled.

-TODO: Web Console, server side scripts